davidjguru/davidjguru.github.io/_posts/2019-4-6-Javascript-fast-tips-stylizing-output-console-log.md

 <!--more-->

 ## Introduction
 Then I remembered the first time I saw the Facebook console.log announcement (years ago) AFAIK my first experience of seeing a stylized console output.
-The key? the use of the %c directive as a parameter.
+The key? the use of the -%c- directive as a parameter.
 Yes, you can use the %c directive to apply a CSS style to console output.

 | ![Javascript Warning through Console by Facebook]({{ site.baseurl }}/images/davidjguru_drupal_8_javascript_facebook_warning.png) |
 |:--:|
 | *STOP! - Javascript Warning through Console by Facebook* |

-When we use the directive% c we are indicating that the parameter that we add next will be CSS guidelines that will have to be interpreted starting from the appearance of the directive.
+When we're using the directive -%c- we are indicating that the parameter that we'll add next will be CSS guidelines that will have to be interpreted starting from the appearance of the directive.

 ## Example 1
 ```javascript